 - This trap is applicable for all sorts of convertible securities like convertible debentures, convertible preferred shares, convertible bonds, and convertible warrants.

-Example of Lobster Trap
+Example of the Lobster Trap

-Let’s say that HD company has been doing well in TV manufacturing.
-They’re new in the market, but they have been giving a serious threat to a big player called BD & Co.
-On the other hand, 15% of the convertible securities of HD company is owned by a big company called Mitte Inc. Since a reasonable part is owned by the Mitte Inc., it can be a matter of concern for HD company since big fish like BD & Co. can swallow them without much effort and using the securities of Mitte Inc.
+Let’s say that the HD company has been doing well in TV manufacturing.
+They’re new in the market, but they have been giving a serious threat to a significant player called BD & Co.
+On the other hand, 15% of the convertible securitiesConvertible SecuritiesConvertible securities are securities or investments (preferred stocks or convertible bonds) that can be easily converted into a different form, such as shares of an entity's common stock, and are typically issued by entities to raise money.
+In most cases, the entity has complete control over when the conversion occurs. of HD company is owned by a big company called Mitte Inc. Since a reasonable part is owned by the Mitte Inc., it can be a matter of concern for HD company since big fish like BD & Co. can swallow them without much effort and using the securities of Mitte Inc.

 Now, since HD company can see that BD & Co. can try to take over the company, they’re feeling a serious threat.
-But the good news is while signing the agreement with Mitte Inc., they included a clause stating that Mitte Inc. won’t be able to convert their securities into voting stock (think about the specificity of the these trap where it’s mentioned that if a company or an individual owns over 10% of the convertible securities of the firm, the company or the individual won’t be able to convert the securities into voting stocks).
+But the good news is while signing the agreement with Mitte Inc.; they included a clause stating that Mitte Inc. won’t be able to convert their securities into voting stock (think about the specificity of this trap where it’s mentioned that if a company or an individual owns over 10% of the convertible securities of the firm, the company or the individual won’t be able to convert the securities into voting stocks).

-How Effective the Lobster Trap is?
+How Effective is the Lobster Trap?

 Why the term ‘lobster trap’ is added to the lexicon of the anti-takeover tactics?

+The reason is simple.
+It’s exactly like catching lobster.
 The size of the lobster is prodigious.
-It has a huge cylindrical body and the most important part is the first five pairs of the lobster are transmuted into pincers.
+It has a huge cylindrical body, and the most crucial part is the first five pairs of the lobster are transmuted into pincers.
 When this trap is created, it’s created to catch the lobster only and not the small ones.

 That’s why only the big, giant lobster gets trapped in the trap and other small ones manage to escape.
 In terms of a lobster trap as an anti-takeover strategy does the same thing.
 It doesn’t take into account the small players.
 It only gets created to prevent the big fish to forcefully take over the targeted company.

-Why Different Strategies like ‘Lobster Trap’ are Created?
+Why are Different Strategies like ‘Lobster Trap’ Created?

 To be precise, the world of business is not always the bed of roses.
 People do things that shouldn’t be done at all.
 In this age of collaboration of information overload also, many businesses use power and influence to persuade a smaller entity to do something that they never want to do at the first place.